 - Health plans generally don’t include productivity data in P&T assessments

-- Concern among purchasers that indirect measures are too generic and not company or industry specific
+- Concern among purchasers that indirect measures are too generic and not company or industry-specific

 Opportunities to improve the measurement of indirect benefits

-In a blog published in Health Affairs, NPC researchers identify several opportunities for capturing and improving integration of indirect benefits in health care decision-making, including:
+In a blog published in Health Affairs, NPC researchers identify several opportunities for capturing and improving the integration of indirect benefits in health care decision-making, including: